Jacinto Barquín

-Jacinto Barquín Rivero (3 September 1915 – unknown) was a Cuban footballer.
+Jacinto Barquín Rivero (3 September 1915 – date of death unknown) was a Cuban footballer.
+Barquín is deceased.

 International career

 1938 World Cup

 He represented Cuba at the 1938 FIFA World Cup in France.
 In three matches, Barquín won once, drew once and lost once.

 1950 World Cup qualifiers

 Barquín again represented Cuba internationally in 1949, losing twice to Mexico in qualifiers for the 1950 FIFA World Cup.